NamanBalaji/flux/README.md

-# flux
+# Flux
-Flux is a high-performance distributed event streaming platform offering scalable topic-based messaging, guaranteed message ordering, and at-least-once delivery.
+Flux is a high-performance in memory event streaming platform offering scalable topic-based messaging, guaranteed message ordering, and at-least-once delivery.

-## Todo
+## Features

+- Topic based messaging
+- In Memory storage
+- Message ordering
+- At least once delivery
+- Message deduplication
-- [ ] state dump
+- Periodic state cleanup
-- [ ] add subscriber package
-- [ ] add producer package
-- [ ] integrate with raft
-- [ ] add unit tests
-- [ ] add docker file

 ## Design

 ### Producers

-#### Leader Election and Message Routing:

-- Producers send messages to a leader, the leader is determined through the Raft consensus algorithm among brokers.
-Each broker group runs its own Raft consensus to elect a leader within the group.
+- Producers send messages to the broker.
-- Producers can send a message to any broker.
-If the broker is not the leader, it redirects the producer to the current leader of the group.

 #### Message Duplication and Ordering:

 - Messages are structured like <message, topic, uuid>.
-- Each message produced by producers is associated with a unique id decided by producer (uuid), which is used to prevent duplication: producers can retry sending a same message if they do not hear a response for some while and the receivers remember each message received with the uuid, and if duplicate messages are received, simple acknowledge it without appending it to its log.
+- Each message produced by producers is associated with a unique id decided by producer (uuid), which is used to prevent duplication: producers can retry sending a same message if ther's an error or request timeout.

 ### Consumers

 #### Push Model and Subscription Semantics:

 - Consumers can subscribe to some topics and get the messages related to the topics.
-We plan to use the push model for consumers, namely, brokers push messages to consumers instead of consumers poll from brokers.
+We plan to use the push model for consumers, brokers push messages to consumers instead of consumers poll from brokers.
 The push model is better for our project because all the messages are in-memory, and the broker should deliver and purge the messages as soon as possible to save memory space.
-- We plan to first develop a one-to-all semantics for consumers: a message will be sent to all consumers (e.g. a chat room application), we can add a one-to-one semantics (a message is sent to any and only one consumer who subscribed to the topic) later if time allows.
+- While subscribing consumers can send `readOld` flag which allows the consumer to read all the old messages that the broker stills has in memory before reading the new ones.

 #### Consumer Registration and Message Delivery: